arellak/arellak/README.md

 ### Hi there 👋

 My name is Marcel and I'm 20 years old.
-Currently I'm studying Media Computer Science.<br>
+Currently I'm studying Computer Science.<br>
 My main focus in programming are computer games, how the math behind all our beloved games work and how to implement them myself.
 Since I don't hate myself, I use a library called [Raylib](https://www.raylib.com/) which is very useful and still pretty fast.